 Secondment refers to a Staffing variant where we are the legal employer of the temporary worker.

-Specialties are the specific market segments that dedicated units in our Staffing business focus on, such as for instance healthcare, transport, airports and call centers.
+Specialties are the specific market segments that dedicated units in our Staffing business focus on, such as healthcare, transport, airports and call centers.
 The knowledge, experience and expertise we gain by focusing on these specialties translate into added value for clients, flexworkers and candidates.

 The number of employees leaving our company.